How to Write a Personal Trainer CV: Free Guide with Examples and Template

 Personal trainer CV example

-Download this Personal Trainer CV example in PDF
+Download this free Personal Trainer CV example in PDF.

-Henry highlights five years of experience in fitness program design, nutrition counselling, and client assessment in this personal trainer CV sample.
+Henry highlights 5 years of experience in fitness programme design, nutrition counselling, and client assessment in this personal trainer CV sample.
 His Personal Training certification and Sports Science degree demonstrate his qualifications and commitment to professional growth.
 This CV template for a personal trainer is well-formatted and tailored to his career goals.

 Looking for a short cover letter?
 Enhance your job application to set yourself up for success.